Optimal control of bit erasure in stochastic random access memory: Dynamic random access memory

-In the long-time limit, $\tau_\mathrm{op}>\tau_\mathrm{RC}$, optimal protocols resemble Fig.~\ref{fig:dram-tradeoffs}(c), where the access transistor is turned ``on" only for a brief amount of time while the bitline is adjusted quasistatically.
-This corresponds to the middle region of the example protocol, where $V_\mathrm{w}$ is near 0 so current can flow, and $V_\mathrm{b}$ decreases approximately linearly from $V_\mathrm{d}$ to 0.
+In the long-time limit, $\tau_\mathrm{op}>\tau_\mathrm{RC}$, optimal protocols resemble Fig.~\ref{fig:dram-tradeoffs}(d), where the access transistor is turned ``on" only for a brief amount of time while the bitline is adjusted quasistatically.
+From $t/\tau_\mathrm{t} \approx 1000$ to $t/\tau_\mathrm{t} \approx 6000$ in the example, $V_\mathrm{w}$ is near 0 so current can flow, and $V_\mathrm{b}$ decreases approximately linearly from $V_\mathrm{d}/2$ to 0.
 During this active part of the protocol, the capacitor stays in equilibrium with the bitline voltage, minimizing the voltage difference across the transistor and therefore the dissipated heat.
 During the remainder of the protocol, the capacitor is in equilibrium with the bitline and so there are no additional channels for dissipation on average.
 Absent the initial logical 0 state, such a protocol would result in zero heat dissipated in the long time limit.
 However, we use a single protocol to erase from either 0 or 1 states, and a protocol that minimizes dissipation starting from the 1 state is necessarily non-optimal for the 0 state.
-The small increases in dissipation at long times reflect dissipation incurred from the 0 state moving away from 0 towards equilibrium with the bitline $V_\mathrm{b}$, and then returning back to 0 at the end of the protocol.
-This effect keeps the rate of change of the bitline finite at long times.
+The finite dissipation at long times reflect dissipation incurred from the 0 state moving away from 0 towards equilibrium with the bitline $V_\mathrm{b}$, and then returning back to 0 at the end of the protocol.
 Representative trajectories of $V_\mathrm{o}$ under this protocol starting in the logical 1 state exhibit a delay in their discharging before exhibiting an elongated relaxation to 0 due to the bitline being smoothly set to zero.
 In contrast, representative trajectories of $V_\mathrm{o}$ under this protocol starting in the logical 0 state exhibit a spike in values coincident with the turning on of the access transistor and bitline voltage at intermediate values, for example around $t/\tau_\mathrm{t}=2000$, before relaxing back to 0.
 The average heat dissipated for both initial bits mirror the output voltage, and for long operation times obtain a net contribution from the logical 0 state.
 An extremized version of this behavior is described in Appendix \ref{linear-response}.

 In both time limits, the basic phenomenology we find is independent of the $V_\mathrm{d}$ value we use to set the logical 1 state, though quantitatively the asymptotic error is strongly dependent on its value and the heat dissipated at finite time grows as $V_\mathrm{d}^2$.
 In the long time limit, the heat dissipated will approach $CV_\mathrm{d}^2/4$ or half the reversible charging energy of the capacitor, far greater than Landauer's bound.
 In principle there are contributions to the dissipated heat from the manipulation of the transistor energy, upon which work is being done.
 However, the characteristic relaxation time of the transistor, $\tau_\mathrm{t} \ll \tau_\mathrm{op}$, is much less than the protocol times we consider here.
 Thus, manipulation of the transistor maintains adiabaticity with respect to the protocol.